trevor-poirier/CKAD-Exam-Questions/Q3/README.md

 1) Using the prepared Dockerfile, build a container image with the name ubuntu-apache, and Tag 3.0

 To install, use the tool of your choice: docker, scopio, or podman and img.
-Do not push the image to a registry, run the container, or otherwise consume it.

 2) Using the tool of your choice, export the built container image in OCI format and store it at ~/CKAD-Exam-Questions/data1/ubuntu-apache-3.0.tar